 In December 2023, the Institute launched the first online public directory of accredited board performance reviewers.
-Applicants to the directory are rigorously assessed and required to demonstrate exemplary service in undertaking board performance reviews and that they are aligned to our Code of Practice.
-Sixteen organisations are now accredited and over 70 individuals have completed training.

-The SGA has been an invaluable source of advice and information ... and their conferences are one of the standout events of the year.
+Applicants to the directory are rigorously assessed and required to demonstrate exemplary service in undertaking board performance reviews and that they are aligned The SGA has been an invaluable source of advice and information ... and their conferences are one of the standout events of the year.
 The SGA seems to be going from strength to strength and long may it continue.